iconify/types/README.md

 # Iconify Types

-Type definitions for using Iconify libraries and JSON files with TypeScript.
+Type definitions for using Iconify icon sets with TypeScript.

 ## Files structure

 Iconify icon sets are available in several formats:

-- JSON files that combine many icons in one file
+- Big JSON files that combine many icons in one file
 - Node.js packages split into individual icons

 ### Icon format

-Each icon is represented by `IconifyIcon` type.
+Each icon is represented by the `IconifyIcon` type.
 It is a simple object with multiple string, number or boolean attributes.

 The only required attribute is: